-The format of this report is different to previous Health Performance Framework reports for the Northern Territory.
-More graphs are included, and key findings for Australia are presented in each measure to enable comparison of Indigenous Australians in the Northern Territory with Indigenous Australians nationally.
+The format of this report is different to previous Health Performance Framework reports for New South Wales.
+More graphs are included, and key findings for Australia are presented in each measure to enable comparison of Indigenous Australians in New South Wales with Indigenous Australians nationally.
 In each measure, where available, trend data are highlighted in the text, and, where possible, the analysis focuses on the gap between Indigenous and non-Indigenous Australians.